Wrexham Glyndŵr University is committed to understanding and managing its impact on the environment. The main priorities are:

 Estates and Safety, Health and Environment

 The university's Estates department manage and monitor the internal environment.
-The Energy & Maintenance Manager is a specialist key role and integral to the successful function of the Carbon Management Team.
+The Environmental and Sustainability Co-Ordinator is a specialist key role and integral to the successful function of the Sustainability Action Group.
 The team develops and delivers the Carbon Management Plan (CMP) of the University and integrates energy efficiency and water conservation across all sites to support the delivery of core business objectives.
 All aspects of sustainability is a standing item on the Safety, Health and Environment committee who report directly to the Vice Chancellors board.

 In order to support the University’s core strategic themes, the Environmental Sustainability Strategy 2018 English will focus on the following key priorities:-